-When disaster strikes a home – whether because of Mother Nature or the mistakes of ourselves or others – an insured’s first thought after the crisis has passed is to contact his or her homeowners’ insurance company to file a claim.
+When disaster strikes a home – whether because of an act of Mother Nature or another loss event – an insured’s first thought after the crisis has passed is to contact his or her homeowners’ insurance company to file a claim.
 For those homeowners who do not carefully read their policies, they are often dismayed to find that their homeowner’s policy covers far fewer events and disasters than they initially assumed.
 This often leaves the homeowner on the hook for the cost of repairing the damage.

 It is not uncommon for certain events and happenings that result in damage to a home to be excluded from coverage under the homeowner’s insurance policy.
 Knowledge regarding what is and what is not covered – and what excluded events can be covered under a separate policy – is essential to ensuring your home is adequately protected against the uncertainties of life.